uvaai/ml1/80 week8/10 Exam Material/content.md

 hard to talk about equations or graphs without some sort of visual, but you won't be judged on the "production quality" of these visuals at all.
 So writing/drawing on a piece of paper, taking a photo and using that photo as your one slide, is a perfectly valid approach.
-Please make sure your explanation does not exceed 10 minutes.

 Afterward, we'll ask some follow-up questions about your selected algorithm.
 If you selected an easy algorithm, like univariate linear or k-NN, these questions